Diversity and Inclusion

 Developing an environment to promote work-life balance

-We carry out surveys and analyze employee needs and reasons for leaving the company, and consider and implement specific measures to address these needs with the aim of creating an environment in which employees can easily balance their personal and professional lives even through life stage transitions and major life events.
+We carry out surveys and analyze employee needs and reasons for leaving the company, and we consider and implement specific measures to address these needs with the aim of creating an environment in which employees can easily balance their personal and professional lives even through life stage transitions and major life events.
 In fiscal 2021, we introduced a remote work system to support flexible and diverse work styles.
 In addition, we hold seminars for supervisors of employees returning to work after childcare leave or working shorter hours at their workplaces.

 Number of female managersKPI